zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 result = 2 * oneFourth;                           // hooray, it works!
 ```

-The next question is should operator\* be a friend of Rational?
+The next question is should `operator*` be a friend of `Rational`?
-In this case no, because operator\* can be implemented entirely on Rational's public interface.
+In this case no, because `operator*` can be implemented entirely on `Rational`'s public interface.
-Whenever you can avoid friend functions, you should.
+Whenever you can avoid `friend` functions, you should.

 This item contains nothing but truth, but not the whole truth.
-When Rational is class template instead of a class, there are new things to consider.
+When `Rational` is class template instead of a class, there are new things to consider.

 **Takeaways**
-* If you need type conversions on all parameters to a function (including the one pointed to by the this pointer), the function must be a non-member
+* If you need type conversions on all parameters to a function (including the one pointed to by the `this` pointer), the function must be a non-member

 ### Consider support for a non-throwing swap